 Zenith Tech, Inc.

-Contract rate - Hourly
+Union Scale - Hourly

 Role and Responsibilities:

-- Use machinery to move construction materials, earth and other heavy materials at construction sites
+- Use machinery to move construction materials, earth and other heavy materials at construction sites ( under 50 ton capacity)

 - Able to read and understand grade stakes, automated machine control cab displays, etc.